Eladhi/VI-Glow/README.md

 # Acknoeledgements
 This project uses source files of [corenel/pytorch-glow](https://github.com/corenel/pytorch-glow).

-We also mention the official repository of [Glow](https://github.com/openai/glow), by OpenAI.
+We also acknowledge the official repository of [Glow](https://github.com/openai/glow), by OpenAI.